Protection and promotion of human rights

 - ensuring follow-up to the agency's annual report and other studies and reports relevant to the Council's work

-In 2015, the follow up to this annual report was included as part of the council conclusions on the application of the charter in 2014.
+In 2016, the follow up to this annual report was included as part of the Council conclusions on the application of the charter in 2015.